 Note: When we went there, we rented a habal-habal for convenience.
 We gave him, Php200 for picking us up in Mayong Payong, taking us in Skye Waterfalls in Holjogon, and bringing us to the airport.
 You can call/text our driver Marc at +639486163811.

 What You Need To Know About Mayong Payong

 - It gets rather chilly at night.
 Bring thick blankets and sweater if you plan overnight.

 - No restaurant in the area.
 Although there is a sari-sari store that sells basic commodities, you cannot find “decent” food there.
 If you are good to go with canned goods and packed food, then you will be fine.
 It is best to bring your provisions.

-- No free-flowing water available.
+- No free-flowing water was available.
 Bring your own hydration.
 If you plan to stay overnight, be there early so you can ask someone to fetch water for you.
 A container costs Php30.

-- Although you can go there anytime, visitors are not guaranteed of accommodations.
+- Although you can go there anytime, visitors are not guaranteed accommodations.
 You may want to bring your own tent and pitch it there.

 - The place depends only on solar electricity.

 - It is best to visit the place in the late afternoon to avoid the unforgiving ultraviolet rays of the mighty sun.

 - If you want delectable food, you can request Ate Vangie, the caretaker, to cook Native Tinolang Manok for you.